GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

   After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
 Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
 If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
 Make sure your workload Pod is using the Kubernetes service account.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Unauthenticated desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = PermissionDenied desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
 Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`

   Please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
 Make sure your workload Pod is using the Kubernetes service account.